 Although FCA litigation once was almost the exclusive province of the federal government, the Deficit Reduction Omnibus Reconciliation Act of 2005 provided financial incentives for states to adopt their own versions of the FCA.
-At least 30 states and the District of Columbia now have false claims statutes, with many focusing on health care.
+At least 30 states and the District of Columbia now have false claims statutes, with many focusing specifically on health care.
 In addition, at least eight cities and counties have adopted versions of the FCA.
-For example, one case based on California’s FCA resulted in a $241 million settlement.

 Moreover, qui tam litigants who bring FCA suits on behalf of the federal or state government are combining federal, state and municipal FCA causes of action in their suits to extract higher recoveries for governmental units and themselves.
 Skadden has handled state and municipal FCA matters that are adjunct to federal actions and stand-alone matters.
 Skadden also has experience in negotiating and litigating fee awards mandated to be paid under the FCA and analogous state statutes, resulting in significant savings to a company found liable under the act or settling a qui tam action.